weewx/weewx/docs_src/quickstarts/pip.md

 python3 -m pip uninstall weewx -y
 ```

-You can also use pip to uninstall the dependencies, but first check that they
+You can also use pip to uninstall the dependencies, but first be sure that they
 are not being used by other programs!

 ```shell